 After all the tech-prep, it’s important to allow enough time to prepare for the interview with your recruiter or potential employer to work out if you are suitable for the role.
 You should still do your research about the company and think about examples that demonstrate the job competencies required.

 Have high-impact questions prepared, ensure you understand the company culture and role requirements, ask about the ‘where to from here?’ and anticipated timeframe for the recruitment process.
 You should still follow up post-interview to confirm your interest (or likewise if you are not interested) and clarify any outstanding information.
-For more interview advice, check out my previous blog.

 6. Special interview tips for video

 - Interviewers should confirm the structure of the interview, whether it will be recorded, and if they will take notes during the interview to set expectations.